broadinstitute/pepper/index.md

+---
+title: Pepper
+description: "the platform for patient-partnered research studies"
+---

 ## What's Pepper?

 Pepper is an open-source platform for building high quality, scalable, cross-platform, and secure direct-to-participant studies for human subjects research.
 Pepper is the software foundation of a growing number of patient-partnered research studies operating at the Broad Institute and beyond.